EloiStree/2026_04_07_upm_charleroi_xr_art_on_unity/README.md

 # 2026_04_07_upm_charleroi_xr_art_on_unity

-Package to allows artist of the workshop to see their asset in Unity3D XR
+A package that enables workshop artists to view their assets in Unity3D XR.